percona/pmm/doc/source/deploy/server/ami.rst

 .. figure:: ../../images/aws-marketplace.pmm.launch-on-ec2.1-click-launch.3.png

-   Your instance settings are summarized in a special area.
-Click :guilabel:`Launch with 1 click` to continue.
+   *Your instance settings are summarized in a special area.
+Click the Launch with 1 click button to continue.*

 .. _pmm/ami/instance-setting/ec2-console.adjusting: